ember-learn/ember-blog/content/core-team-meeting-minutes-2014-02-14.md

 * `ember-routing-named-substates` [#3655](https://github.com/emberjs/ember.js/pull/3655)

-      @stefanpenner and @tomdale still need to pow-wow on this.
+      @stefanpenner and @tomdale still need to discuss this.

       Resolution: @stefanpenner and @tomdale will speak.

 * `ember-testing-simple-setup` [#3785](https://github.com/emberjs/ember.js/pull/3785)

-    @stefanpenner and @tomdale still need to pow-wow on this.
+    @stefanpenner and @tomdale still need to discuss this.

     Resolution: @stefanpenner and @tomdale will speak.